Jane M. Klausman Women In Business Scholarship

 The Zonta Club of Denver will award a scholarship of $1,500 to the successful applicant.
-The club scholarship recipient also will be entered to win two scholarships, one of $1,000 awarded at the district level and one of up to 37 international scholarships in the amount of $5,000 each, for a total of $6,000.
+In addition to $1500 to be awarded by the club, the recipient also will be entered to win an additional $5000 from International and District 12.
+One $5000 award will be given in each district.
+District 12 consists of 19 clubs in Colorado, Wyoming, Montana and South Dakota.
 The Zonta Club of Denver is in Zonta International’s District 12, comprising 19 clubs in Colorado, Wyoming, Montana, and South Dakota.
 The scholarships may be used for tuition, books, or living expenses at any university, college, or institution offering accredited business courses and degrees.

 Women pursuing a business or business-related degree who demonstrate outstanding potential in the field are eligible.
 Online students are also eligible.
 Classified members and employees of Zonta International or the Zonta International Foundation, and their family members, are not eligible.

 The Jane M. Klausman Women in Business Scholarship program operates at the club, district, and international levels of Zonta International.
 To apply, please complete the application here and submit it via email to the address specified in the application.
 If you have difficulty opening the application, please email firstname.lastname@example.org.

 The application deadline for the 2023 scholarship must be submitted electronically BY May 15, 2023 to email@example.com.